avnu-labs/semgrep-cairo-rules/README.md

 # Semgrep - Cairo Rules

+> **Warning**
-/!\ **Warning:** this repository contains highly experimental rules and doesn't guarantee security of your Cairo contract in anyway.
-We encourage anyone to participate and share their rules. /!\
+> This repository contains highly experimental rules and doesn't guarantee security of your Cairo contract in anyway.
+We encourage anyone to participate and share their rules.
+You can find rule ideas [here](RULES.md)

 At present, the majority of the rules located here serve primarily as samples to demonstrate the process of constructing rules for Cairo 1.0.